ha-anna/ha_anna_cv/README.md

 # CV App [10 June 2022]

-This is a solo project that I decided to complete so that I can show off my CV in two languages and make it easily downloadable and shareable.
+This is a solo project that I decided to complete so that I can show off my CV in three languages (English, Korean, Polish) and make it easily downloadable and shareable.

 ## Table of contents